Sometimes it’s the subtle things we do over time that reflect integrity in our children’s eyes.”

 Until next time,

 Looking for more practical strategies and insight on how to help your children?
-Check out our new iPhone app Have a question or looking to connect with other parents?
+Have a question or looking to connect with other parents?
 Join our growing community on Facebook or follow me on twitter.